-For example, if you are a customer or a potential customer, we may collect your name, address, email address, telephone number, date of birth, licence number, vehicle purchase details and service history.
+For example, if you are a customer or a potential customer, we may collect your name, address, email address, telephone number, date of birth, licence number, vehicle purchase details and service history, as well as search items and saved searches from your user journey when interacting on the website.
 If you deal with us in some other capacity (for example, as a dealer, a supplier or a stakeholder), we may collect your name, contact details and any other information you choose to provide to us.

 We will only collect sensitive information about you with your consent (unless we are otherwise allowed or required by law to collect that information).
 Sensitive information includes information about your health, race, ethnic origin and religious beliefs.

 If we are not able to collect your personal information, we may not be able to provide you with our products or services or do business with you or the organisation with which you are connected.

 Where possible, Toyota will collect your personal information directly from you.
 This may take place in a number of ways, such as when you interact with us in writing, over the telephone or the internet, ask us to provide a product or service (including if you give us a written order) or as a result of your user journey interaction with the website.

 Our website may also offer interactive facilities, such as customer enquiry or comment forms and competition entry forms, where personal information may be collected.
 If you enter our competitions using your social media account (where available), we may collect information about you from your social media profile.

 In addition, we may obtain personal information of customers and prospective customers from third parties such as our dealers and distributors, contractors and regulatory authorities, and from marketing and similar lists which are legally acquired by us.